Litecash-Dev/litecash/README.md

 #### Explorer:

-https://explorer.lite-cash.com(does not work at the moment)
+https://explorer.lite-cash.com (does not work at the moment)

 #### Peers: